Rutgers University Department of Physics and Astronomy

 Students in this course can access the Physics Department LAWN with their laptop.
 Your web browser will be directed to a login screen.
 Select the "Authorized Rutgers NetID" option from the "Status:" line and then enter your NetID and password.

 Assignments to the observing sessions are below.
 Let me know if you have a problem with your day/time.
-For Lab 2 the times are 7:30 - 9:30 PM and 9:30 - 10:30 PM because of the late sunset.

 |Day||Time||Student 1||Student 2||Student 3|